jahorta/SKEWER/README.md

 SKEWER uses [SPICE](SPICE/README.md) for Dreamcast field parsing, writing, and format support.
 SPICE and its third-party components remain subject to their respective licenses and notices.

-## License and game data

-SKEWER does not currently declare a top-level project license.
-The repository contains tooling only and does not include game data, extracted assets, or reference corpora.

 SKEWER is an independent fan and research project and is not affiliated with or endorsed by the rights holders of *Skies of Arcadia*.